Make a personal connection

-- Introductory activity – students are introduced to the connection between the Museum's objects and personal stories through a short interpretive presentation about Walter Burley Griffin.
+- Introductory activity – students are introduced to the connection between the Museum's objects and personal stories through a short interpretive presentation about a significant Australian.
 The education officer will also give a brief orientation to the Museum's galleries and other available activities.

 - Gallery activity – working in groups, students then go into the Museum's galleries under adult supervision to explore the Museum further and look for additional examples of people who have made a contribution to Australia.
 The school's own staff supervise the tour of the galleries.